 You may learn about how your audience responds to your particular brand of teaching from the monthly reports you get for each session on Teachable.

-If you’re able to manage it, the subscriptions function provides for even greater contact with students, allowing you to communicate with them one-on-one.
+If you’re able to manage it, the subscription function provides for even greater contact with students, allowing you to communicate with them one-on-one.

 The unique feature allows instructors to communicate directly with their students in the form of live chats, forums, and direct messages.